 When I was invited to visit Mashyiga Rocks, found in Kamonyi District, the only thing I was familiar with in Kamonyi was the highway.
 After years of traversing this road, without a slight idea of what hides behind the scenes, it was about time I deviate from the tarmac and feed my curiosity.

 For a long time, I have been bypassing attractions in the districts I usually overlook.
 Kamonyi is one of them.
-At some point during my recently launched adventure ride across all thirty districts, I will explore this district extensively as part of the implementation of a campaign dubbed 30 Districts Expedition.
+Soon, I will explore this district extensively as part of the implementation of a campaign dubbed 30 Districts Expedition.
 When that happens, I won’t be in a completely unfamiliar territory, thanks to Ikaze Rwanda Tours and partners.

-The Covid epoch has been particularly hard for young people.
+Covid times have been particularly hard for young people.
 Whilst spending most of the time battling boredom, social starvation has taken a toll on their lives.
 It is therefore befitting to give them opportunities to have some fun while adhering to the directives put in place to curb the spread of Covid- 19.
-It will be a while before the pre-corona nightlife is revived.
+It will be a while before the pre-Covid nightlife is revived.
 In the meantime, tour operators are offering alternative recreational activities while ensuring safety protocols are strictly observed.

 We were not the only visitors climbing the rocks.
 The site attracts more than thrill-seekers.
 People from the surrounding communities and beyond frequent the site to meditate and connect with their Maker.
 I saw individuals and small groups praying in a mixture of Kinyarwanda, Swahili, English, French, Creole and Gibberish.
 "This is my pilgrimage site.
 The tranquility and peace of mind I feel here draw me closer to God."
 Said Nyirashimimana Emmeliene, a resident of Rukoma Sector, Kamonyi District.

 While my fellow sightseers from Kigali were admiring the scenery and posing for photos, Emmeliene and the rest of the faithful contingent were deep in prayers.
 If I remember correctly, the flyer shared by the organizers of this trip described Mashyiga Rocks as holy.
 Is this attraction a site of spiritual significance?
 I would have loved to hear from other believers but I thought it was inappropriate to interrupt their prayers.